 But what will the future of retail technology and the ecommerce sector look like?
 Will it gradually return to the pre-Covid state?
 Or do some even more significant changes wait for businesspeople in the nearest time?

 In this article, we investigate the future of retail in respect of the digital transformation it has faced.

 In 2020, the e-commerce industry and service sector experienced a historical decline.
 According to the Handbook of Statistics for 2021, world trade decreased by 7% once the pandemic started.
 Global exports fell by $1.5 trillion, marking the greatest fall in sales since 2009.

 The situation in the service sector was even worse.
 The yearly value of global services fell by 20% in contrast to 2019.
 If to compare the decline of 2020 with the decline of 2009, the pandemic brought more adverse consequences to the service sector than the world crisis.
 This is a brief description of what the situation looked like in 2020:

 And then humanity learned to adjust.
 The world economy started its slow but stable recovery.
 By the end of 2020, the commerce industry reached its pre-crisis metrics and even exceeded them.
 Brick-and-mortar retail stores began to invest in strengthening their online presence.
-Many of them built ecommerce websites and mobile applications and integrated AI technology and chatbots into their solutions.
+Many of them built ecommerce websites and mobile applications and integrated AI models and chatbots into their solutions.